kakason/DataScience/ARS/README.md

     * We use relative path to include python files which can make it more clear and readable
     * Folder ``tools`` contains 4 python files.
     * ``load_csv.py`` will load the social network data into our program.
     * ``hobby_merge.py`` focuses on reducing the number of user's page categories.
 Since some hobbies actually are referred to the same meaning, we decided to add this python file to avoid this problem.
-Also, if there are too many categories, it is really hard for the model to learn the pattern from it which can definitely make our accuracy become smaller.
+Also, if there are too many categories, it is really hard for the model to learn some patterns from it which can definitely make our accuracy become smaller.
-    * ``translate.py`` will basically encode our features.
+    * ``translate.py`` is used to encode our features.
-    * ``find_best.py`` will decide which combination of features can make our accuracy better than anyone else.
+    * ``find_best.py`` is used to decide which combination of features can make our accuracy better than anyone else.

 ## Usage

 1. Make sure that you have downloaded the .csv files from the link we provided above(see the hyper link).
 Remember to choose the **Social Network Data** ones.
 2. Clone our project into your local repository or just download the ZIP file.
-3. Create a folder named ``Social_Network_Data`` inside the folder ``ARS`` and put the whole files which is the Socail Network Data that you have downloaded into it.
+3. Create a folder named ``Social_Network_Data`` inside the folder ``ARS`` and put the whole files(i.e., the Socail Network Data that you have downloaded) into it.
 4. Open Pycharm IDE and run it.
 5. The result will have 2 parts.
    * One is the accuracy which will be printed in the console.